Blackborough House: Restoration plans

 By 2011 the house was semi-derelict and had long been surrounded by a car scrap yard owned since about 1995 by Ralph Sanders, an amateur racing driver, who operated a car spare-parts business and was said to have old racing cars parked inside the house.
 The house featured in Trials and Tribulations an episode of the second series of the TV series Shed and Buried, broadcast on 24 January 2017 on the Travel Channel, where Henry and Sam purchased an old Triumph trials bike (stored within the house) from owner Ralph Sanders.

 In 2011 the house and 12 acres were for sale for £1m, but did not sell, and was subsequently withdrawn.

 In 2015 a sale was agreed for the house and 10 acres to a developer, to be completed by the end of 2016.
 On 17 September 2016 an auction was held, in preparation for the house sale, of 1,000-plus lots of motor vehicle remains and spare parts that occupied the house and grounds.

 In 2018 planning permission was requested to develop the house and grounds into a 64 bedroom hotel and spa with four linked pavilions and seven detached villas in the grounds.
 The developers also plan to restore the seventy-foot towers which originally stood on the east and west sides and put a glass roof on the inner courtyard as well as adding a new low level extension.
 It will then be used as an events venue holding weddings, corporate events and exhibitions.

 As of September 2020, the property had not been sold and was again listed for sale.
 According to Country Life (magazine), Blackborough had not yet "lost its roof entirely — something which could have been its death knell, due to the prohibitive costs of replacement".
+The property sold in 2016 for £850,000 and in 2020 for £650,000.
+As of 2023 it is for sale again, listed for auction at an estimated price of £1m.